hadishokri11/ExcelProject-HealthCharges/README.md

 Cool thing about PivotTables is how easy it is to mix categories — like seeing charges for *smokers + BMI groups* together.
 That’s where you see obese smokers shooting the costs through the roof 🚀.

+4. **Correlation Matrix + Scatter Plots**
+   - Ran a correlation matrix using Excel’s ToolPak.
+   - Verified relationships with scatter plots (charges vs age, BMI, smoker status).

+##🔗 Correlation Analysis (Excel Scatter plot & ToolPak)
+![Correlation]

+I also ran a correlation matrix using Excel’s ToolPak to see which factors are most related to charges:

+- Smoker vs Charges → 0.79 💥 strongest relationship by far.
+Being a smoker massively drives up costs.
+- Age vs Charges → 0.30 → moderate link, older people tend to pay more.
+- BMI vs Charges → 0.20 → weak, but noticeable.
+Higher BMI means slightly higher charges.
+- Children vs Charges → 0.07 → almost no effect.

+So smoking is the big one 🚬🔥, followed by age, then BMI.
+Kids and region don’t really matter much here.

+To double-check, I also added scatter plots (e.g., charges vs age, charges vs BMI) — the patterns matched the correlations:

+- Clear upward trend for age vs charges.
+- Smokers vs non-smokers split into two very different cost clusters.
+- BMI vs charges shows a weak upward spread with some outliers.